Statement on the Fatal Police Shooting of Jayland Walker

-New York City Defenders Request Reinstatement of Family Court Act
+New York City Defenders Request Reinstatement of Protections of the Family Court Act

 Read our letter to Governor Cuomo, Senate Majority Leader Stewart-Cousins, and Assembly Speaker Heastie to immediately end all suspensions of Articles Three and Ten of the Family Court Act (“FCA”) that were imposed pursuant to Executive Orders issued in response to the pandemic crisis (the “EOs”).